Blue Heelers: episode guide

 May 06, 1998

-Maggie takes on the responsibility of an assistant crown prosecutor in a criminal trial.
-Tom finds himself on the side of the accused, a woman charged with the brutal murder of her husband.
-The case seems like an open and shut win for the prosecution…but is it?
+Maggie takes on the responsibility of Assistant Crown Prosecutor in the high-profile murder trial of a Filipino woman charged with the brutal murder of her husband, a "good charitable bloke" who portrayed Santa every year at the RSL.
+The case seems like an open-and-shut win for the prosecution… but is it?

-Guest Starring: Miles Paras as Luisa White, Michael Fry as Simon Reece, Catherine Wilkin as Sally Downie, Karen Davitt as Dr Zoe Hamilton, Alexandra Schepisi as Stephanie White, Bridget Haylock as Donna Price, Steve Douglas-Craig as Trent Driscoll, Terry Trimble as Jack White, Clive Hearne as Justice Williams, Nicholas Kadmos as Dr Longman, Lorraine Kindler as Justice's assistant, Jeremy Kewley as Tony Timms, Matt Thomas as Norm Hales, Justin Tyme as Tipstaff, Anthony Evans as Gerald Clancy, Jayne Mone as Anna-Marie Farrington, Paddy Gill as Mr Vandenberg, Szumai Anderson as Luisa double
+Guest Starring: Miles Paras as Luisa White, Michael Fry as Simon Reece, Catherine Wilkin as Sally Downie, Karen Davitt as Dr. Zoe Hamilton, Alexandra Schepisi as Stephanie White, Bridget Haylock as Donna Price, Steve Douglas-Craig as Trent Driscoll, Terry Trimble as Jack White, Clive Hearne as Justice Williams, Nicholas Kadmos as Dr Longman, Lorraine Kindler as Justice's Assistant, Jeremy Kewley as Tony Timms, Matt Thomas as Norm Hales, Justin Tyme as Tipstaff, Anthony Evans as Gerald Clancy, Jayne Mone as Anna-Mae Farrington, Paddy Gill as Mr Vandenberg, Szumai Anderson as Luisa Double

 This Mortal Coil